Satay Club: 1940–1970: Hoi How Road

 The first incarnation of the Satay Club was located alongside Hoi How Street, near Beach Road.
 It was flanked by two theatres, one of them being the Alhambra Cinema.

 1970–1995: The Esplanade

 During its time at the Esplanade, it was described as a "romantic spot for many courting couples", as well as an "iconic waterfront hawker haven".
 Located opposite was the Raffles Hotel, and nearby were the Singapore River and Queen Elizabeth Walk.
 Selling mostly chicken and beef satay, the first stall there was Fatman Satay, reviewed as the top stall in general.

 1995–2005: Clarke Quay

 The Clarke Quay Satay Club operated from 1995 to towards the end of 2005.
 Situated alongside the River Valley Road in Clarke Quay, it opened its stalls from 7 p.m. onwards, selling mostly chicken and mutton satay.

-2013–present: Satay by the Bay
+2013–2026: Satay by the Bay

 Stylised after the Satay Club, Satay by the Bay was opened on January 15, 2013, at the Gardens by the Bay tourist attraction.
 It was described as "reminiscent of the old Satay Club".
+The Satay by the Bay was scheduled to be closed on October 1, 2026.